 Grid project Niederwil – Obfelden

 Swissgrid is planning to replace the existing 220 kV line between Niederwil and Obfelden, which is around 17 kilometres long, with a 380 kV line.
-The new line will make a significant contribution to the security of supply in the cantons of Aargau, Zurich and Lucerne.
+The new line will make a significant contribution to the security of supply in Central Switzerland, where the conurbations of Aargau, Zurich and Lucerne are located.
+The chosen planning corridor allows for a line routing that is much further from residential areas.
+Once the new line is in operation, it will be possible to dismantle the existing line, thereby significantly reducing the visual impact on these areas.

 Your contact for this grid project